 A meditation teacher is essential when practicing samatha meditation.
 Meditation is a subtle and dynamic process full of pitfalls that someone who has already walked the path can point out to you.

 Without a teacher you run the risk of imagining things in certain ways, of finding things important or beautiful that are not really so.

-Or it turns out to be difficult to keep meditating with patient effort.
+Or it turns out to be difficult to keep meditating with patient effort, without desire.
 Maybe you think that you can’t do it, that you won’t succeed or that further effort just doesn’t pay off.
 A teacher can then offer the necessary inspiration, a look at what is possible for you as well.

 Sometimes you need a little push to get back on track and not wander off.
 In addition, experience shows that during meditation everything is magnified and there are experiences that you have never had before.
 It can be very nice to be able to discuss this with someone who knows what you are going through.